sarahchima/personal-website/src/pages/blog/react-fragments.md

 <h3>Attributes of the Fragment</h3>

-This heading should rather read "The Attribute of the Fragment" because Fragments support only one attribute - the `key` attribute.
+Or rather, the attribute of the fragments.
+Fragments support only one attribute - the `key` attribute.
 This is especially useful for lists where keys are required for each list item.
 An example is the description list below:

 ```js